neumino/neumino.github.io/movies.md

-### A Gentleman
+### Starship Troopers: Traitor of Mars
-*Released on 2017-08-25, vote average 8*
+*Released on 2017-08-21, vote average 6*

-Gaurav dreams of settling down with Kavya, the woman of his dreams, but she prefers a man who&#39;s more adventurous and willing to take risks.
-He soon stands to lose everything when a case of mistaken identity rocks his once-happy life.
+Federation trooper Johnny Rico is ordered to work with a group of new recruits on a satellite station on Mars, where giant bugs have decided to target their next attack.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/IMXifj-peiQ?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/8R0yLRoevnA?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>